sam-masaki/layout-speed/README.md

 `-l` - Specify the layout file to use, defaults to qwerty

-`-t` - A string to simulate
+`-t` - A string to simulate, defaults to "The quick brown..."

 `-f` - A file with text to simulate, mutually exclusive with **-t**

 `-p` - true or false, whether to run the simulation in parallel

-`-c` - Compare each line of the given file and output the longest
+`-n` - Output stats without running animation

-`-n` - Don't display any visualization, just output stats
+`-c` - Compare each line of the given file and output the longest.